Notice: This page requires JavaScript to function properly.

 Color Mode

-• RGB (Red, Green, Blue): Used for digital displays.
-It works by combining red, green, and blue light in various intensities to create a broad spectrum of colors;
+• RGB (Red, Green, Blue): used for digital displays; colors are created by combining red, green, and blue light;

 1. You're doing a project that needs to be sent to a printing house later.
 Which color mode do you set your document up with?